mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 by clicking again inside the image.
 Alternatively, any selection can be reset at any point by using the "reset" buttons.

 When loading a stack of images, note that when the images are loaded from the folder(s) (directorie(s)) any files with unrecognized extension or type (for example .txt) will be ignored.
 Normally a warning about this will be shown in the Mantid logs.
+Image files with the string **_SummedImg** at the end of their names will be skipped as well, as this is a convention used by some detectors/control software to generate summed images

 Pre-/post-processing
 ~~~~~~~~~~~~~~~~~~~~